suljov/ReconRunner/README.md

 - **With Wildcard** example: frontdesk-*.example.com -> frontdesk-FUZZ.example.com
 - **Without Wildcard** per default: FUZZ.frontdesk-prod.example.com

-This ensures that the script tests for subdomains effectively according to your specified wildcard pattern.
+This ensures that the tool tests for subdomains effectively according to your specified wildcard pattern.

 Example Command:
 ```